gyrostable/gyd-core/README.md

 Each calibration event (e.g., when adding a vault to the reserve) provides an opportunity to reset the `priceAtCalibration` and therefore change the `targetWeight` for a particular vault.
 The price of the vault is expected to deviate from this `targetWeight` over time as the price of the vault tokens evolves.

+During each `mint` and `redeem` operation, the safety checks ensure that the vault weight that would arise from the proposed operation is within some acceptable bounds.
+These bounds are calculated as a multiplicative term of the `targetWeight` of the vault, set at the most recent calibration, and the `maxAllowedVaultDeviation`, set as a scaled percentage.

 # How vault weight changes are effected

 Each calibration event defines a new `targetWeight` for each vault.
 However, for a vault that changes `targetWeight` between calibrations, the vault follows a ramping up/down schedule that linearly moves the `targetWeight` from the `weightAtPreviousCalibration` to the new `targetWeight`, according to a given `weightTransitionDuration`.
+The motivation for this is to ensure a smooth transition between different weights in the reserve.

 # What if a stablecoin in the reserve depegs?